TCO46/TheNeovim/main.md

 choco install neovim
 ```

-If you use nether of those then you can visit [Neovim official repo](https://github.com/neovim/neovim/releases/tag/v0.10.4) and look for `nvim-win64.msi`
+If you use neither of those then you can visit [Neovim official repo](https://github.com/neovim/neovim/releases/tag/v0.10.4) and look for `nvim-win64.msi`
 ### MacOS

 If you using homebrew (which you should be), you can install Neovim with the following command: